 Ben also devotes significant time to community service.
-Since 2012, he has led Kirkland’s participation in the Constitutional Rights Foundation of Chicago’s Lawyers in the Classroom program, motivating dozens of Kirkland attorneys to volunteer their time teaching civics lessons to students at Chicago public schools several time each year.
-Ben also maintains an active pro bono practice and regularly advises non-profit organizations, including Team Rubicon, on litigation and other legal matters.
+Since 2012, he has led Kirkland’s participation in the Chicago Bar Association’s Lawyers in the Classroom program, motivating dozens of Kirkland attorneys to volunteer their time teaching civics lessons to students at Chicago public schools several time each year.

 Supreme Court Upholds a Mandate of Death when the Jury is in Equipoise: Challenged Under the Apprendi Interpretation of the Sixth Amendment, 2008 U. Ill.
 L. Rev. 1071